s-victor/TinyPedal/docs/customization.md

 Set widget edge padding value that multiplies & scales with `font_size`.
 Default is `0.2` for most widgets.

     color
-Set color in hexadecimal color codes with alpha channel support (optional and can be omitted).
-The color code format starts with `#`, then follows by two-digit hexadecimal numbers for each channel in the order of alpha, red, green, blue.
+Set color in hexadecimal color codes with alpha value (opacity).
+The color code format starts with `#`, then follows by two-digit hexadecimal numbers for each channel in the order of `alpha`, `red`, `green`, `blue`.
+Note, `alpha` is optional and can be omitted.
 User can select a new color without manual editing, by double-clicking on color entry box in `Config` dialog.

     prefix
 Set prefix text that displayed beside corresponding data.
 Set to `""` to hide prefix text.